sarah-antillia/Tensorflow-Tiled-Image-Segmentation-Augmented-NeurIPS-Cell/README.md

  based on
 the <a href="https://github.com/sarah-antillia/Tensorflow-Image-Segmentation-API">Tensorflow-Image-Segmentation-API</a>, and
 <a href="https://drive.google.com/file/d/14ibAlNFDuyFP9e39KnJUrQediQPvuNvs/view?usp=sharing">
-Tiled-Cell-ImageMask-Dataset-BMP-Bare-Neuclei</a>, which was derived by us from zenodo.org website:
+Tiled-Cell-ImageMask-Dataset-BMP-Bare-Nuclei</a>, which was derived by us from zenodo.org website:
 <a href="https://zenodo.org/records/10719375">NeurIPS 2022 CellSegmentation</a>
 <br>
 <br>
-For simplicity, we generated the tiled dataset from Brightfield Bare Neuclei bmp image files and corresponding label files in
+For simplicity, we generated the tiled dataset from Brightfield Bare Nuclei bmp image files and corresponding label files in
 <a href="https://zenodo.org/records/10719375/files/Training-labeled.zip?download=1">
 <b>Training-labeled</b></a> dataset in <a href="https://zenodo.org/records/10719375">NeurIPS 2022 CellSegmentation</a>